LuizZak/swift-blend2d/Status.md

 This is a brief status report of what is and isn't ported yet.
 Contributions to help create Swift wrapper structures are welcome.

+Some of the C structures (like `BLLine`, `BLBox`, `BLMatrix2D` etc.) are already visible in Swift but lack many operators that are implemented only in C++.
+It'd be nice to port such operators to Swift using public extensions.

 This may change at any moment.

 | Structure | Status | Notes |